HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Blog

-Deconstructed food allows kids to assemble complicated foods and entrees in their own way.
-Learn how using a deconstructed meal can make family mealtime easier and happier!
+Deconstructed food allows kids to assemble complicated entrees in their own way.
+Learn how using deconstructed meals can make family mealtime easier and happier!

-I see families struggle with family dinnertime.
-Not only do they struggle with WHAT to feed their families, they aren’t always excited about dinner time because it’s not always a pleasant interaction.
+I see families struggle with dinnertime.
+Not only do they struggle with WHAT to feed their families, they aren’t always excited about dinner time because it isn’t always a pleasant interaction.

 I have a different approach to serving family meals and it involves deconstructing the entrée, or what I call “The Dinner Bar” approach.
 You can call this a DIY (Do It Yourself) or a MYO (Make Your Own) approach, too!

-I used this frequently when raising my own kids, and it’s an extension of family-style meals.
+I used this frequently when raising my own four kids, and it’s another way to do family-style meals.

 What is Deconstructed Food?

-Basically, deconstructed food disassembles, or takes apart, some of those complicated entrees kids may shy away from.
+Basically, deconstructing food disassembles, or takes apart, some of those complicated dishes kids may shy away from.

-Take lasagna, for instance.
-Rather than layer it in the pan, why not separate the noodles, sauce, meat or veggie, and cheese.
+Take deconstructed lasagna, for instance.
+Rather than layer it in the pan, why not separate the noodles, sauce, meat or veggie, and mozzarella and parmesan cheese?

-Another example, instead of making your tacos, place the shells, filling and toppings in their own dish and let your child put the fixings together.
+Another example: Instead of fully preparing tacos, place the shells, filling, and toppings in their own dishes and let your child put the fixings together.
 You may be surprised to see your child doesn’t make a taco at all!

 How Does a Deconstructed Meal Work?

-Deconstructed meals offer family-friendly, quick meals that will please everyone because each individual gets to pick and choose the ingredients to put on his plate.
+Deconstructed meals offer family-friendly, quick meals that will please everyone because each individual gets to pick and choose different ingredients to put on their plate.

-This allows your child more control of what and how much he chooses to eat.
+This allows your child more control over what and how much they choose to eat.
 (Which aligns with the Satter Division of Responsibility, and favors better self-regulation of eating.)

-You will love these deconstructed dinner recipes too, because you get to determine the menu, without the headache of extensive cooking and preparation.
+You will love deconstructed dinner recipes too, because they are simplified and you get to determine the menu, without the headache of extensive cooking and preparation.

-To ensure your family meals are well-rounded and nutritious, include side dishes like vegetables, fruit or milk to encourage a balanced meal plan
+To ensure your family meals are nutritious, include side dishes like vegetables, fruit, or milk to encourage a balanced meal plan

 With deconstructed meals, you can always present a “square meal” by including most food groups.